Northshore Debate Series 2

 kritiks

-1 - kinda familiar with some of the more common stuff (security, fem, cap, set col, etc.) but anything more complicated please explain well
+1 - familiar with some of the more common stuff (security, fem, cap, set col, etc.) but anything more complicated please explain well

 2 - i default util but can be convinced otherwise